 Pamoja courses for seniors in the Class of 2024 already enrolled in this option are funded by the school.
-However, starting this year with the Class of 2025 parents of students at TKS electing to take a Pamoja course will be responsible for all costs for any Pamoja courses.
-Cost of changing from one Pamoja course to another Pamoja course is 500 USD and the responsibility of families.
+Beginning with the Class of 2025 and continuing for the class of 2026, parents of students at TKS electing to take a Pamoja course will be responsible for all costs for any Pamoja courses.
+The annual fee from Pamoja is subject to change, however, the current fee is approximately \$1575 USD per academic year.
+The cost of changing from one Pamoja course to another Pamoja course is dependent on the date of change.
+The cost ranges from 500 USD up to the entire annual fee, and is the responsibility of families.
 Families of students also have to reimburse the school in the following cases: